gkarthik/Branch/README.md

 * Pull code from this repository using mercurial plugin.
 * Refresh all dependencies in gradle.
 * Set Up database details in src/main/resources/application.properties.
-* To create database schema for the first time, set hibernate.hbm2ddl.auto=create in applciation.properties.
+* To create database schema for the first time, set hibernate.hbm2ddl.auto=create in application.properties.
 To revert back to update set hibernate.hbm2ddl.auto=update.
+* To set up the uploads directory change uploads.dir=/absolute/path/to/folder/
 * Run on Tomcat 7.0.

 ### Db SetUp ###